Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: V. Experimental consequences of memory--dominated critical dynamics

+The superconducting dome reflects the gradual reorganization of the infrared slow-mode reservoir across the phase diagram.
+Near $p_\star$, the slow--mode reservoir is maximally extended, leading to both a large infrared spectral weight $\rho_0$ and a large infrared extent $\Lambda$, thereby enhancing the pairing instability.
+Away from this regime, the infrared organization of slow relaxation modes is progressively weakened, leading to a simultaneous reduction of the infrared spectral weight and the effective infrared extent of the slow--mode reservoir.
+As a result, the pairing instability and superconducting transition temperature are suppressed away from optimality.

-In this interpretation, optimal doping does not correspond to a conventional symmetry--breaking quantum critical point.
-Rather, it marks the regime in which the self--organized infrared spectral phase is most fully exposed.
+In this interpretation, optimal doping does not correspond to a fine-tuned symmetry-breaking quantum critical point.
+Rather, it marks the regime in which the infrared spectral organization of relaxation modes is most fully developed.
+The superconducting dome therefore emerges naturally as a consequence of infrared spectral reorganization, without requiring a specific bosonic mediator or fine tuning of microscopic interactions.